 Sloan Mann serves as President of DT Global in the United States.
-As President, Sloan oversees DT Global’s corporate strategy and operations at the home office in Washington DC and field offices abroad.
+As President, Sloan oversees DT Global’s corporate strategy and operations at the US home office in Washington, DC and field offices abroad.

-Over the span of his career, Sloan has held several prominent roles including a Development Advisor to the Combined Joint Special Operations Task Force - Afghanistan (CJSOTF-A) for USAID.
-Based in Bagram, Afghanistan, he developed methodologies for effective interagency approaches to promoting stabilization in communities that were priorities to the counterinsurgency effort.
-He also worked in Darfur, Sudan where he was a Field Program Officer with the USAID Office of Foreign Disaster Assistance (OFDA).
-Prior to this, he served as an Abuse Prevention Officer in Iraq where he was responsible for identifying, monitoring, and preventing human rights violations with USAID’s Office of Transition Initiatives (OTI) and the Disaster Assistance Response Team (DART).
+Over the span of his career, Sloan has held several prominent roles, including a USAID Development Advisor to the Special Forces in Afghanistan.
+He also worked in Darfur, Sudan where he was a Field Program Officer with the USAID Office of Foreign Disaster Assistance.
+Prior to this, he served as an Abuse Prevention Officer in Iraq with USAID’s Office of Transition Initiatives.

 What's the coolest thing about your job?